kurierjs/kurier/docs/index.md

 Since version `1.2.0`, Kurier can be used inside serverless functions.

-#### Using Vercel + Next.js
+#### Using Vercel Functions

-If you want your Next.js API to work with Kurier in a Vercel-hosted environment, you'll need to create a _generic route_ in your `pages/api` directory, like this:
+If you want your API to work with Kurier in a Vercel-hosted environment, you'll need to create a _generic route_ in your `api` directory, like this:

 ```
-pages/
+/
 |__ api/
     |__ [...kurier].js
 ```